A Foreword For Parents

 It is our goal to attend each of the JOP Championships:

-- To compete at the Archery Canada Indoor Tournaments (hosted by our club on the first Saturday of March).
+- To compete at the Archery Canada Indoor Tournaments (first Saturday of March).

 - To compete at outdoor 900 rounds and work towards a FITA Star.